Have you ever visited somewhere and said to yourself: “I’m going back to this place someday.”

-I sold most of my 40-year collection of “stuff”, packed up the rest for storage, shipped off boxes to France, and in three months I moved to Uzes to start a new life.
+I sold most of my 40-year collection of “stuff”, packed up the rest for storage, shipped off boxes to France, and in three months, I moved to Uzes to start a new life.
 Alone.

 Follow the solo adventures of the Barefoot Blogger

 The Barefoot Blogger began as a guide for women (and men!) who want to travel abroad solo.
 It follows the planning stages of the holiday trip to Uzes and includes visits to other places in the south of France.
 Reading the earlier posts will give you a lot of information and stories I hope you’ll enjoy.
-More than that, you’ll see how the “vacation” turned into a chance to fulfill a lifetime fantasy.
-You’ll see how and why things changed.
+More than that, you’ll see how the “vacation” became a chance to fulfill a lifetime fantasy.
+You’ll see how and why things have changed.